d3christ/spanwiki/wiki/contributing.md

 If you are a member of the lab and see something wrong or out of date with an existing section, or wish to add your own new section, then you should contribute!

-First, talk to the current lab manager to get the login information for the github spanlab account, or (even better) have the admin to make you a collaborator.
+First, talk to the current lab manager to get the login information for the github spanlab account, or (even better) ask the admin to make you a collaborator.

 Second, edit the relevant .md file, or make a new one.
 Looking at the raw version of any of the files should make it pretty clear how markdown works.